-The Government has removed all COVID 19 restrictions and moved towards living with COVID-19, just as we live with other respiratory infections.
-However, to ensure that the meeting is safe we are asking everyone attending to practise good public health and safety behaviours (practising good hand and respiratory hygiene, including wearing face coverings in busy areas at times of high prevalence) and to stay at home when they need to (if they have tested positive for COVID 19; if they have symptoms of a respiratory infection; if they are a close contact of a positive COVID 19 case).
-This will help make the event safe for all those attending and limit the transmission of respiratory infections including COVID-19.
+We have amended the previous guidance relating to respiratory infections to reflect current practice but we still ask everyone attending to maintain good hand and respiratory hygiene and, at times of high prevalence and in busy areas, please consider wearing a face covering.

+Please stay at home if you are unwell, have tested positive for COVID 19, have symptoms of a respiratory infection or if you are a close contact of a positive COVID 19 case.
+This will help make the event safe for attendees and limit the transmission of respiratory infections including COVID-19.